BioHPC/CSCI4850S20/docs/syllabus.md

   - I usually give you a week time frame to submit the homework.
 Check the due in the online system.

 - **Take-home Exams** (30%)
-  - Take-home Midterm Exam (15%), Mon 03/02/2020 – Sat 03/07/2020 (tentative)
+  - Take-home Midterm Exam (15%), Mon 03/16/2020 – Fri 03/20/2020
-  - Take-home Final Exam (15%), Mon 05/04/2020 – Sat 05/09/2020 (tentative)
+  - Take-home Final Exam (15%), Mon 05/04/2020 – Fri 05/08/2020

 - **Project** (20%)
   - You will also be asked to do a semester-long software project related to some topic we cover in the course.
 I'll give you some ideas as we approach the middle of the semester.
 Since we cover a lot of different things, this is a good opportunity for you to explore some particular topic in greater depth.
 Students enrolled in CSCI 5850 are (1) required to work on a problem in their major area, and (2) their writeup should take the form of a publication-ready research paper, with an introduction, survey of related work, experiments, results, and a bibliography.
 You can do an individual project or group project (up to 4 people).
 If you work a group project, you should spcify your contribution in the final report clearly.

 - **Quiz** (10%)
-  - We will have two quizzes (5% each) on Tuesdays of a week ahead of midterm and final weeks.
+  - We will have two quizzes (5% each) a week ahead of midterm and final weeks.
 The quizzes will be true/false, multiple choice, and some short answer.

 ### Percentages
 Letter grades will be based on each students overall percentage of awarded points according to the following formula.